cloudwego/thriftgo/fieldmask/README.md

 # Thrift FieldMask RFC

 ## What is thrift fieldmask?
 FieldMask is inspired by [Protobuf](https://protobuf.dev/reference/protobuf/google.protobuf/#field-mask) and used to indicates the data that users care about, and filter out useless data, during a RPC call, in order to reducing network package size and accelerating serializing/deserializing process.
-This tech has been widely used among `Protobuf` [services](https://netflixtechblog.com/practical-api-design-at-netflix-part-1-using-protobuf-fieldmask-35cfdc606518).
+This tech has been widely used among Protobuf [services](https://netflixtechblog.com/practical-api-design-at-netflix-part-1-using-protobuf-fieldmask-35cfdc606518).

 ## How to construct a fieldmask?
 To construct a fieldmask, you need two things:
  - [Thrift Path](#thrift-path) for describing the data you want
- - [Type descriptor](#type-descriptor) for validating the thrift path you pass is compatible with thrift message definition (IDL)
+ - [Type Descriptor](#type-descriptor) for validating the thrift path you pass is compatible with thrift message definition (IDL)

 ### Thrift Path